lbastigk/Nebulite/doc/Commands.md

 ###### `debug collision-detect category`

 ```
-Show available commands and their descriptions

-Help for function 'category':

 Tests collision detection of categories

 Tries to bind a category that is already registered in globalspace, expecting a collision error.